-These two XLR Jacks serve as the 828mk3's main outputs.
+These two XLR jacks serve as the MOTU 896mk 3's main analog outputs.
 You can connect them to a set of powered studio monitors and then control the volume from the front panel MASTER VOL knob.
+These jacks are always mirrored by the MAIN OUT headphone jack on the front panel.